China to resume issuing passports, visas as virus curbs ease

 The government has stopped reporting nationwide case numbers but announcements by some cities indicate at least tens and possibly hundreds of millions of people might have been infected since the surge began in early October.

-The outbreaks prompted complaints Beijing relaxed controls too abruptly.
-Officials say the wave began before the changes.

-China only counts deaths from pneumonia or respiratory failure in its official COVID-19 toll, a health official said last week.
-That excludes many deaths other countries would attribute to COVID-19.

-Experts have forecast 1 to 2 million deaths in China through the end of 2023.
+Experts have forecast 1 million to 2 million deaths in China through the end of 2023.

-Also Monday, the government downgraded COVID-19 from a Class A infectious disease to a Class B disease and removed it from the list of illnesses that require quarantine.
-It said authorities would stop tracking down close contacts and designating areas as being at high or low risk of infection.
+Also Monday, the government downgraded the official seriousness of COVID-19 and removed it from a list of illnesses that require quarantine.
+It said authorities would stop tracking close contacts and designating areas as being at high or low risk of infection.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.